Milia vs Whiteheads vs Sebaceous Hyperplasia: How to Tell Them Apart

 Treatment Plasma pen plus extraction Salicylic acid and acne routine Plasma pen plus clinical options Dermatologist only.
 See a derm, not a device.

-The milia column is the only column on this page where the OcuraLife milia pen is appropriate.
-Three of the four columns route elsewhere.
+The milia column is the only one on this page where the OcuraLife milia pen is appropriate.
+The other three route elsewhere.

 How to tell milia from a whitehead

-This is the most common confusion on the cluster, because both are small, both are white, and both sit on the face.
-The two are completely different conditions and need completely different treatment.
+The center of the bump settles this one instantly: a whitehead has a visible pore, a milium does not.
+This is the most common mix-up in the cluster, because both are small, both are white, and both sit on the face.
+They are completely different conditions and need completely different treatment.

-The single best cue is the center of the bump.
 A whitehead is acne.
-It is a clogged pore plus bacteria, so it has a visible pore opening in the middle and usually a ring of red inflammation around it.
+It is a clogged pore plus bacteria, so it shows a visible pore opening in the middle and usually a ring of red inflammation around it.
 A milium has no opening at all.
-It is a closed, sealed bead of keratin trapped just under the skin surface, and the skin around it is calm and unirritated.
+It is a closed, sealed bead of keratin trapped just under the skin surface, and the skin around it stays calm.
 NIH MedlinePlus on skin conditions classifies milia as small keratin cysts, not acne.

-If you see a hard pearly white bead with no opening that has been there for weeks, you are almost certainly looking at milia, not acne.
+So a hard pearly bead with no opening that has lingered for weeks is almost certainly milia, not acne.
 The right pathway is how to get rid of milia at home, not an acne routine.

 How to tell milia from sebaceous hyperplasia

-This is the look-alike that the rest of the internet keeps quiet about.
-Both milia and sebaceous hyperplasia are stubborn, benign, non-acne bumps that live on the same parts of the face.
-They look similar at a glance, but they are completely different structures underneath.
+The tiny central dimple is the tell: sebaceous hyperplasia has one, milia do not.
+This is the look-alike the rest of the internet keeps quiet about.
+Both are stubborn, benign, non-acne bumps that live on the same parts of the face, yet they are completely different structures underneath.

 Size and feel close the gap.
-Milia are usually smaller (one to two millimeters) and feel hard like a grain of sand.
-Sebaceous hyperplasia bumps are slightly larger (two to four millimeters) and feel softer because the gland underneath is filled with sebum, not keratin.
+Milia are usually 1 to 2 mm and feel hard, as noted above.
+Sebaceous hyperplasia bumps run 2 to 4 mm and feel softer, because the gland underneath is filled with sebum rather than keratin.

-If you see a soft yellow bump with a dimple, you are likely looking at sebaceous hyperplasia, not milia.
-The pathway is different.
-Start with the sebaceous hyperplasia complete guide for the full picture, and route to the at-home sebaceous hyperplasia removal guide if the identification is clean.
+So a soft yellow bump with a dimple is likely sebaceous hyperplasia, not milia, and the pathway is different.
+Start with the sebaceous hyperplasia complete guide, then route to at-home sebaceous hyperplasia removal if the identification is clean.
 The milia pen is not the right device for that one.

+If a bump bleeds on its own or shows tiny blood vessels across its surface, stop identifying and see a dermatologist.
 Basal cell carcinoma (BCC) is the most common skin cancer in the world, per the American Academy of Dermatology.
-It is slow growing and rarely spreads, which is why it is treatable when caught early, but it is still cancer and it still needs a dermatologist.
+It is slow growing and rarely spreads, which is why it is highly treatable when caught early, but it is still cancer and it still needs a doctor.

-The cruel part is that early BCC can look like a pearly bump on the face, often on the nose, the temple, the upper cheek, or the ear.
-Some of the same spots where milia appear.
-Four cues that point to BCC and away from milia:
+The cruel part is that early BCC can look like a pearly bump on the face, often on the nose, temple, upper cheek, or ear: some of the same spots where milia appear.
+Four cues point to BCC and away from milia:

 1. Pearly translucent quality.
-Early BCC has a shiny, almost waxy or glassy look, often catching the light differently than the surrounding skin.
+Early BCC has a shiny, almost waxy or glassy look that catches the light differently than the surrounding skin.
 Milia are matte pearly white and uniform.

 2. Visible blood vessels on the surface.
 Tiny red threads (called telangiectasia) running across the bump are highly suspicious for BCC.
 Milia do not have these.